 The stools I found were not only super affordable and cute, but they completed the space and offered functional seating as well.
 The assortment of stools paired with ample pillows gave the space a more casual feeling, inviting a group to sit or sidle.
 Plus, they’re flexible in function: add a wood or lucite tray atop a stool and you have yourself a great side table.

 4. Think outside of the box

-I urge you to think outside the box and potentially commit to larger furniture pieces or items that wouldn’t otherwise scream “wedding”, but rather pieces you can use for the long haul.
-In the end, a thousand tchotchkes can add up, and a credenza, or a chair/sofa can not only ground a space and create an intimate nook at your big celebration, but you can take it home and get use out of it for decades—plus, it’ll always serve as a sweet reminder of your special day!
+Think outside the box and potentially commit to larger furniture pieces or items that wouldn’t otherwise scream “wedding”, but rather pieces you can use for the long haul.
+In the end, a thousand tchotchkes can add up, and a credenza, or a chair/sofa can not only ground a space and create an intimate nook at your big celebration, but you can take it home and get use out of it for decades—plus, it’ll always serve as a sweet reminder of the day.